East Branxton

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of East Branxton had a median taxpayer income of $58,815 and an average income of $72,390 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This was above the national average, contrasting with the Rest of NSW's median income of $52,390 and average income of $65,215 during the same period.
-Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $64,026 (median) and $78,804 (average) as of September 2025.
-According to the 2021 Census data, household, family and personal incomes in East Branxton clustered around the 67th percentile nationally.
-The distribution showed that 35.4% of locals (720 people) fell into the $1,500 - 2,999 income category, mirroring the surrounding region where 29.9% occupied this bracket.
-High housing costs consumed 15.5% of income, but strong earnings still placed disposable income at the 67th percentile.
+In East Branxton suburb, median taxpayer income was $58,815 and average income was $72,390 in financial year 2023, according to latest postcode level ATO data aggregated by AreaSearch.
+This is higher than the national average of $52,390 (median) and $65,215 (average) for Rest of NSW.
+Considering Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $64,026 (median) and $78,804 (average).
+East Branxton's household, family, and personal incomes clustered around the 67th percentile nationally in the 2021 Census.
+Income distribution showed that 35.4% of locals (721 people) fell into the $1,500 - 2,999 income bracket, similar to the surrounding region's 29.9%.
+High housing costs consumed 15.5% of income, but strong earnings placed disposable income at the 67th percentile nationally.

 Frequently Asked Questions - Income